coverhound/working-agreements/code/git/Style.md

 - Except for minor changes, give each a commit message that has a title AND a body, where you explain why the change was necessary and what your approach was (unless self-explanatory from the code).
-- Add a link to the Pivotal ticket somewhere in the PR description.
+- Add a link to the Pivotal ticket somewhere in the pull request description.
-- Add any relevant labels to your PR.
+- Add any relevant labels to your pull request.